rht-labs/enablement-docs/exercises/1-the-manual-menace/README.md

 ![gitlab-ui](../images/exercise1/gitlab-ui.png)

-4. Once logged in create a new project called `enablement-ci-cd` and mark it as public.
+4. Once logged in create a new project called `enablement-ci-cd` and mark it as internal.
 Once created; copy out the `git remote add origin ...` instructions for use on the next step.
 ![gitlab-new-project](../images/exercise1/gitlab-new-project.png)
 <p class="tip">
-Note - we would not normally make the project public here on residency but are for simplicity of the exercise
+Note - we would not normally make the project under your name but create an group and add the project there on residency but for simplicity of the exercise we'll do that here
 </p>

 4. Commit your local project to this new origin by first removing the existing origin (github) where the the project was cloned from.
 Remember to substitute `<YOUR_NEW_GIT_PROJECT>` accordingly